phisko/kengine/README.md

     // To add a new system, simply add a DLL with a
     //      `ISystem *getSystem(kengine::EntityManager &em)`
-    // function to the "plugins" directory
+    // function to the executable directory

     // Get the factory and register any desired types